 4. Get active

 Whether you work from home, an office, or a co-working space, the nature of working for yourself can mean that you follow quite a different schedule from your 9-5 counterparts, and you might even end up working much more than them!
 Think about carving out time in your diary every week to get out and be active.
 Even if it’s just the odd walk around the block, the time you dedicate to your physical wellbeing should have a positive impact on your mental wellbeing and your work life too.

 When you’re managing your own finances, it can be tempting to tighten those purse strings and cut back on spending as much as possible.
 Investing in your own development can easily fall by the wayside but topping up your existing skills, as well as learning some new ones, can really pay off in the long run.
 If you’re looking for inspiration, try checking out Udemy or the Open University for flexible learning courses that will fit around you.
 Alternatively, there are also lots of wonderful free resources out there, like Memrise or FutureLearn.

 Looking to get your bookkeeping in shape this year?
-Discover how FreeAgent can help you master your daily business admin.
+Discover how FreeAgent's accounting software can help you master your daily business admin.